Bill Walsh took great chances on the football field and with the people who worked for him.

 "I spoke to him as I spoke to my father," Garcia said.

-Mr. Walsh is widely credited with inventing or popularizing many of the modern basics of coaching, from the laminated sheets of plays held by coaches on almost every sideline, to the practice of scripting the first 15 offensive plays of a game.
+Mr. Walsh is widely credited with inventing or popularizing many modern basics of coaching, from the laminated sheets of plays on almost every sideline, to the practice of scripting the first 15 plays of a game.

 Mr. Walsh created the Minority Coaching Fellowship program in 1987.
-Willingham and Marvin Lewis were among those who went through the program, later adopted leaguewide.
+Willingham and Bengals coach Marvin Lewis went through the program, later adopted leaguewide.

-In 2004, Walsh was diagnosed with leukemia - the disease that also killed his son, former ABC News reporter Steve Walsh, in 2002 at 46.
+Mr. Walsh twice was 49ers general manager, and Seifert led San Francisco to two more Super Bowl titles.
+In 2004, Mr. Walsh was diagnosed with leukemia - the disease that also killed his son, former ABC News reporter Steve Walsh, in 2002 at 46.

 Born William Ernest Walsh on Nov.
 30, 1931 in Los Angeles, Mr. Walsh was coaching in Fremont, Calif., when Marv Levy, then the coach at California, hired him as an assistant.